-- Good Colors, Evil Colors: Inverted in the animated series, under enhanced imaging Clanners look green while the Inner Sphere are red.
-Presumably because it's Clan tech that the "good guys" didn't have access to until halfway through the series.
+- Good Colors, Evil Colors: Under enhanced imaging, Clanners look green while the Inner Sphere are red.
+Presumably because it's Clan tech that the "good guys" didn't have access to until halfway through the series note .

 - Gratuitous Japanese: Occasionally comes from a Draconis Combine citizen.
 The honorifics are used accurately.

 - Guile Hero: Adam Steiner, who in the animated series considers accurate intel to be the most powerful weapon around and isn't above manipulating rival clans into fighting each other while his crew quietly escape.

 - Hospital Hottie: Dr. Nakamura is very good-looking, to the extent that she's the main reason Val signs up.